10 Free Natural Attractions in Eastland

 Location: 50km north of Gisborne on the Wharekopae Road.

 3. Hicks Bay

-The charming beaches in the bay offers some great swimming spots.
+The charming beaches in the bay offer some great swimming spots.
 Better yet, the volcanic peaks are a stunning backdrop to the bay making it an awesome photo opportunity.
 You’ve just found your new Facebook cover!

 Location: Hicks Bay is along State Highway 35 between Potaka and Te Araroa.